Rell Sunn

-Rell Kapolioka'ehukai Sunn (July 31, 1950, Hawaii – January 2, 1998, Makaha, Oahu, Hawaii) was an American world surfing champion.
+Rell Kapolioka'ehukai Sunn (July 31, 1950 – January 2, 1998) was an American world surfing champion.
 Known as "Queen of Makaha" and "Aunty Rell", she was a pioneer in the world of women's surfing.

 Early life

 Rell Kapolioka'ehukai Sunn was born on July 31, 1950, in Mākaha, Hawaii.
 Her middle name, which means "the heart of the sea," was given to her by her grandmother.
 Legally born Roella, a combination of her parents' names—Roen and Elbert—Sunn disliked it, eventually changing it legally to Rell.
 Sunn's father was a beach boy, a term for men who were some mix of a lifeguard, surfing instructor, and tourist guide.
 She began surfing at the age of 4.

 Career

 Sun was Hawaii's number one female amateur surfer for five years.
 She was Hawaii's first female lifeguard.
 In 1966, she accompanied Duke Kahanamoku on a trip to California to attend a world championship, and began traveling around the world to compete professionally.
 With Mary Setterholm, Jericho Poppler, and MaryLou Drummy, Sunn co-founded the Women's International Surfing Association (WISA) in 1975, the first women's pro circuit.
 In 1979, she, along with Jericho Poppler, Lynne Boyer, Margo Oberg, Cherie Gross, Linda Davoli, Debbie Beacham, Becky Benson and Brenda Scott, formed Women's Pro Surfing (WPS) with pro women.
 In 1982, Sunn ranked number one in the world on longboard.